Walking in the Caucasus - East Georgia

 - This tour is designed around hikes in the mountains.
 General fitness required.
 Must be able to walk 6-8 miles on uneven rocky terrain.
 If walks are too demanding there is always an option to skip the walk.

 - This is a jeep tour in 4x4 jeeps.
 We take rest stops at least every hour, except on the three longer driving days, when rest stops occur every 2.5 hours.

 - Lots of arts and music on this itinerary

 - The road to the Tusheti national park is a dirt road without guard rails.
 Our drivers are very experienced with the road, and very careful.
 If you are not comfortable with this type of driving, please consider another walking itinerary.

 - We will expect late summer weather, which is generally the driest season in the highlands.
 Prepare for temperatures between 65-85F, likely that we will have at least one thunderstorm day.
-In the lowlands, it can still be very hot (80-90F).
-We'll expect many gorgeous days!
+In the lowlands, it can still be hot (80-90F).
+We'll expect many gorgeous days to be outdoors!

 Walking in the Caucasus videos (Tusheti, Khevsureti)